 A ball python’s spurs are less obvious than those of a boa constrictor.
-A boa’s are thick as well as long.
+A boa’s spurs are thick, as well as long.
 A ball python’s spurs are thinner and may appear more hook-like.

 However, they are the same biological structure in both snakes.
-The difference is that those of a ball python has changed more over the years than those of a boa.
+The main difference is that ball python spurs have changed more over the years than boa constrictor spurs.

 Does a Corn Snake Have Spurs?

-Corn snakes don’t have spurs like boas and many python species.
-That’s because the snake family that corns belong to, the Colubrids, evolved later than boas and pythons did.
-In their evolution, they got rid of their spurs.
+Corn snakes don’t have spurs.
+That’s because the snake family that corns belong to, the Colubrids, evolved later than boas and pythons.
+During their evolution, they gradually got rid of their spurs.

-If you were to dissect a corn snake, you would find internal differences too.
-Corn snakes don’t have the pelvis or femurs that a python or a boa does.
-Over time, the corn snake got rid of these additional things as they had no need for them.
+If you were to dissect a corn snake, you would also find internal differences.
+Corn snakes don’t have the pelvis or femurs that a python or boa does.
+Over time, the corn snake got rid of these parts as they had no need for them.